JongHoB/LMServe/README.md

 # LLMServe

-**LLMServe** is a lightweight and fast LLM serving framework that open-sources core ideas from our ASPLOS’25 work, *Accelerating LLM Serving for Multi-turn Dialogues with Efficient Resource Management*.
+**LLMServe** is a lightweight and fast LLM serving framework for academic purposes.
+It includes key ideas proposed in our ASPLOS 2025 paper, `Accelerating LLM Serving for Multi-turn Dialogues with Efficient Resource Management`.

 **Key features**
 * **KV block management with PagedAttention** for memory efficiency